 After about six days in ICU, I began to improve.
 How could I not?
 Hundreds of people were praying for me, including the folks at the church we were attending at the time, as well as my sisters' churches in the cities where they lived, and many other people from so many places.
 I am not sure of the date, but the ventilator was removed and I was able to breathe on my own with the help of oxygen which they were able to gradually decrease.
 The heart and blood pressure monitors stayed with me until I left ICU.
 When I was more conscious of my surroundings and the people working in ICU, I opened my eyes one day to see a handsome young man standing by my bed.
 He said, "I have been praying for you."
 That really touched me!
 Here was a young man whom I believe God placed there to pray for me while he worked as an aide.
 He was yet another reminder that God was with me and that He had never left me, even when I was oblivious to all that was going on around me.

-They did an ultra-sound on my heart to see if either the candida or the sepsis had damaged my heart.
-There was no damage - my heart was perfect - another miracle!
-The tissue damage from the sepsis was limited to various patches of flesh, especially on my thighs and ankles.
-After three long months in the hospital, I finally went home on September 16 - a mere skeleton, with little flesh left and no muscle tone whatsoever.
+They did an ultra-sound on my heart to see if either the Candida or the Sepsis had damaged my heart.
+There was no damage--my heart was perfect--another miracle!
+The initial tissue damage from the Sepsis was limited to various patches of flesh, especially on my thighs and ankles.
+After three long months in the hospital, I finally went home on September 16--a mere skeleton, with little flesh left and no muscle tone whatsoever.

-Just before Christmas, that year, my eldest daughter took me to visit the various departments in the hospital where I had received care.
+Three months later, my eldest daughter took me to visit the various departments in the hospital where I had received care.
 Many had shown interest in knowing how I was doing, and had requested that I return to see them when I was well enough.
 The most amazing reaction came from those in ICU who had cared for me while I was there.
-Their faces showed pure amazement when they looked at me - a walking, living miracle!
+Their faces showed pure amazement when they looked at me--a walking, living miracle!
 I wonder what they said to each other after we left that day.

 This whole trumpet story is not about me, or my trumpet, or my music, but the lesson God had for me.
 It was also in preparation for what was ahead.
 I learned from a friend that a silversmith takes silver and holds it in the refining fire to purify it.
 When asked how the silversmith knows when it is purified, he replied, "When I can see my reflection in it."
 I learned that a brass instrument has a plastic-like, lacquer finish.
 The word "plastic" comes from the Greek word "plastos," which means "fictitious."
 That means that the first trumpet had a man-made finish, while the silver for the new one had been refined in the fire to produce a pure instrument.
 The silver trumpet makes a much clearer sound, and has such a rich tone.